lsst-dm/dmtn-056/operations.rst

     DatastoreCache -> Datastore [arrowtail=odiamond];
     Butler -> Registry [arrowtail=odiamond];

-An trivial implementation, for a non-persistent cache, could be:
+A trivial implementation, for a non-persistent cache, could be:

 .. py:class:: DatastoreCache